rocas777/Bomberman/docs/README.md

 > The score has no real purpose to be fully honest, it is just there for competitive value if you will.
 Everytime you pick up a coin it will increase by one and while you are doing a campaign it will carry over to each new level (it won't reset to 0).

 ### Lives
-> These obviously are very important since if the player were to 'loose' whilst having 2 or more lives, instead he will just loose a life.
+> These obviously are very important since if the player were to 'loose', instead he will just loose a life.
 Also, everytime the hero picks up a life (from a drop) it will only increase the effective number of lives up to 5, so if you already have 5 your best bet would be to let the drop be and pick it up later if you need.

 ### Time
 > For every level the player will only have 2 minutes to win.
 Catching time drops will increase time remaining by 15 seconds and there's no upper threshold.
 If the timer reaches 0 the will hero will fail that level, but he can always try again.